nmcin/buscacursos_spider/README.md

 # buscacursos_spider
 Python scripts that retrieve courses data from BuscaCursos UC and save it to a MySQL database.

+## ```spider.py```
+For a given Year-Semester scrapes all siglas and inserts courses data from the results table to a database.

+## ```proc_horarios.py```
+For a given Year-Semester reads all horarios column from cursos and process them to a new table, in the form of a matrix with the type of module for all modules from monday to saturday.